astronomer/docs/learn/airflow-kafka.md

 ## Step 5: Create a downstream DAG

-The `event_triggered_function` of the AwaitMessageTriggerFunctionSensor operator starts a downstream DAG, in this step you will add this DAG to your environment.
+The `event_triggered_function` of the AwaitMessageTriggerFunctionSensor operator starts a downstream DAG to show implementing a dependency based on messages that appear in your Kafka topic.

 1. Create a new file in your `dags` folder called `walking_my_pet.py`.